-- Note on HB 1621: Governor Jay Inslee recently signed HB 1621 which changes the WEST-B (Basic Skills) testing requirement for Washington state teaching certification.
+- Note on HB 1621: In 2019, Governor Jay Inslee signed HB 1621 which changed the WEST-B Basic Skills testing requirement for Washington state teaching certification.
 Before HB 1621, all teacher candidates were required to pass all three WEST-B subtests with a score of 240 or higher for admission to a teaching preparation program.
 This new law still requires that teacher candidates take the WEST-B or an equivalent basic skills exam like the SAT or ACT , but no longer requires a score of 240 for admission or to become a certified teacher.

 - Recommended but not required: Endorsement Area Test Scores

-- Passing WEST-E test scores for Biology or History endorsements
+- Passing WEST-E test scores for History endorsement

-- Passing NES test scores for English Language Arts, Mathematics or Physics endorsements
+- Passing NES test scores for Biology, English Language Arts, Mathematics or Physics endorsements

 Please note you may experience a 24-48 hour delay after completing your application before the online system prompts you to upload supporting documentation.